modprods/grapho-user-guide/README.md

 Passthrough camera support is available on Quest and Vive mobile headsets but not on Windows.

-See [Mixed Reality](#mixed-reality) for PCVR camera support for combining greenscreen live action footage and Grapho visualisation**
+See [Mixed Reality](#mixed-reality) for PCVR camera support for combining greenscreen live action footage and Grapho visualisation.

 Toggle FACE BUTTON #2 button to switch between virtual environment and passthrough (see the real world through the onboard cameras).
 Passthrough (sometimes called Mixed Reality) can be great for new users unfamiliar with VR.